AWBuchanan7/OpenRCT2/distribution/readme.txt

 ---- ----------
 The easiest way to contact the OpenRCT2 team is by submitting issues on GitHub (https://github.com/OpenRCT2/OpenRCT2) in the form of questions or bug reports.
-You can also chat with us on Discord (https://discordapp.com/invite/fsEwSWs).
+You can also chat with us on gitter (https://gitter.im/OpenRCT2/OpenRCT2).

 2.1) Reporting bugs
 ---- --------------